They know I am going to say something. And, yes, I have been known to say something to complete strangers.

-Properly sizing a wheelchair and positioning its rider properly are now an important part of the process.
+Properly sizing a manual or electric wheelchair and positioning its rider properly are now an important part of the process.
 We now know that when a person is sitting up properly, they swallow easier, breathe better, and have less pain.
 There are also psychological and social benefits to being seated properly.
 Because the user is sitting straight, they are more comfortable and feel better about themselves.

 The ideal sitting position for most people in a wheelchair is what we call 90-90-90.
 This refers to a 90 degree bend in the hips, a 90 degree bend in the knees, and a 90 degree bend in the ankle.
 Their bottom should be all the way back in the chair making contact with wheelchair back upholstery.
 The upper legs should be parallel to the ground – the knees should not be elevated or dip below the hips.

 To make sure a wheelchair will fit, there are a few key measurements you should know before buying any wheelchair.
 These measurements are:

 - Hip Width – this is the measurement from the edge of one hip to the edge of the other.
 This will determine the seat width of the wheelchair.

 - Upper Leg Length – this is the measurement from the back of user’s bottom, along the upper leg, to the back of the knee.
 This will determine the seat depth of the wheelchair.

 For accuracy, always take these measurements with the person sitting on a firm chair.
 If they are sunk into a nice soft recliner, the measurements will probably be wrong.